SylvieC/sorted_array/README.md

 # The SortedArray Lab
+WDI exercise at the beginning of the program

 In this lab you will build a SortedArray class.
 Each instance of SortedArray will hold an array, and when you add elements to a SortedArray, they will automatically be placed into the internal array in sorted order.